mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 ## Give notes based on principles, not opinion

+For example, instead of saying, "We should split this class into two," it is much better to say, "We should split this class into two, otherwise we're breaking the single responsibility [principle](https://en.wikipedia.org/wiki/Single_responsibility_principle)."

+Grounding your notes in principles frames the discussion in a constructive way.
+If you cited a specific reason, like "We should make this function private to minimize the class' public interface," the author can't simply respond, "No, I prefer it my way," because you've provided a specific reason and they haven't.

 Try to give objective notes.
 If you say, "Refactor, this is ugly," you can't really have a discussion about this.
 Things like "we can avoid duplicating logic if X."

 Software development is partly an art form, so sometimes it is hard to articulate exactly what's wrong with it in terms of established principles.
 In these cases, still try to keep it as objective as possible.
-If you say, "I found this hard to understand," that's at least an objective statement.
+If you say, "I found this hard to understand," that's at least an objective statement, as opposed to "this is confusing," which is a value judgment and varies by person.

 Provide supporting evidence where possible in the form of links.
 The best thing to link to is your style guide.
-Top-voted StackOverflow answers can work too.
+You can also link to documentation or articles from the language or library authors that support your note.
+Highly-upvoted [StackOverflow](https://stackoverflow.com) answers can work as well, but the farther you get from clearly authoritative documentation, the shakier your evidence becomes.

 ## Respect the scope of the review